 - 1. Fill out the request form at www.kvh.com/staticip.
 In addition, the system must be activated for KVH ONE service, and it must remain online until KVH configures the system over the air. - 2.
-Connect the static IP device(s) to the BDU. - 3.
-You will need to configure the devices' TCP/IP properties according to the instructions KVH will provide in an email upon fulfilling the static IP request.
+Connect the static IP device(s) to the BDU. - You will need to configure the devices' TCP/IP properties according to the instructions KVH will provide in an email upon fulfilling the static IP request.

-Connect the Vessel Phone
+Connect the Vessel Phones

-Using the supplied RJ-11 cable, connect the analog (not digital) phone or PABX to the BDU's "Phone 1" jack.
+Using the supplied RJ-11 cables, connect the customer's analog (not digital) phones and/or PABX to the desired "Phone" jack(s) on the BDU.
+Each jack is linked to a phone line.